 Innovative aspects of this exploration

 To our knowledge, we are the first collective of physiotherapist academics to conduct a self-reflection exercise of our practice contexts.
 Although we suspect that there are many insights that can be transferred from the experiences of early career academics from other fields (Hartung et al., 2017), we do think that it is important to conduct a reflective exercise that is specific to physiotherapists.
-Physiotherapy its own cultural norms according to the contexts in which it developed (Gibson, Nicholls, Synne Groven, & Setchell, 2018), and these cultural norms necessarily impact the nature of our roles as physiotherapist academics.
+Physiotherapy creates its own cultural norms according to the contexts in which it developed (Gibson, Nicholls, Synne Groven, & Setchell, 2018), and these cultural norms necessarily impact the nature of our roles as physiotherapist academics.
 Furthermore, given the physiotherapy profession’s grounding in biomedicine, we propose that physiotherapist academics might tend to eschew collective self-discovery as a research process, thereby sparing the organisational conditions of our academic departments from much-needed examination.

 In parallel to the innovative aspect of conducting this exercise in physiotherapy, we are also the first to use Freeman and Jauvin’s (2019) analytic system to explore an academic environment.
 We found that the analytic system was tremendously valuable in guiding our exploration, even though we found that our experience using the system was not consistent to its presentation as nine questions arranged in a 3 x 3 table.
 By contrast, our experience was that some questions were repetitive and superfluous while others could be conceptually arranged in more elegant and informative ways.
 Our experience with repetitive and superfluous questions applied to the questions about the difficulties faced by professionals and their responses; for these questions we found that the two general questions achieved a similar level of insight as did the suggested six questions.
 For the conceptual arrangement of questions, we found that each of the three questions about practice realities was distinct, yet these questions were not a linear series of equal entities.
 Instead, from our experience, the questions seemed to connect to each other through a sort of equation: the obligations for which professionals were accountable could be added to the services that were provided to calculate a workload.
 This workload could in turn be compared to a worker’s resources to finally calculate the organisational conditions.
-We are not by any means suggesting that Freeman and Jauvin’s (2019) analytic system be modified according to our experience.
+We are not by any means suggesting that Freeman and Jauvin’s (2019) analytic system should be modified according to our experience.
 Instead, we are encouraging others to take inspiration from either the initial description or from our experience in order to use the analytic system flexibly and maximise its utility.

 Conclusion